JOIN OUR NEW SUBSCRIPTION MODEL! Sign Up

 $34.95

-With the publication of volume two is completed a Reformed, full-scale, commentary on the Belgic Confession, of which there are only a few in English today.
-This book is not a summary of the Confession, nor a compilation of sermons loosely based on the Confession, but a commentary.
+With the publication of this book is completed a Reformed, full-scale, commentary on the Belgic Confession, of which there are few in English today.
+This second volume is not a summary of the Confession, nor a compilation of sermons loosely based on the Confession, but a commentary.
 It explains the Confession, article by article, doctrine by doctrine.

 Volume two begins with the Confession’s opening article on the doctrine of salvation, continues with the Confession’s lengthy treatment of the doctrine of the church, and concludes with the Confession’s explanation of the doctrine of the last things—eschatology.

-Volume two covers Articles 22-37 of the Belgic Confession and includes indexes for both volumes.
+Volume two covers Articles 22-37 of the Belgic Confession and includes indexes for both volume 1 and volume 2.

 $19.95

-With the publication of volume two is completed a Reformed, full-scale, commentary on the Belgic Confession, of which there are only a few in English today.
-This book is not a summary of the Confession, nor a compilation of sermons loosely based on the Confession, but a commentary.
+With the publication of this book is completed a Reformed, full-scale, commentary on the Belgic Confession, of which there are few in English today.
+This second volume is not a summary of the Confession, nor a compilation of sermons loosely based on the Confession, but a commentary.
 It explains the Confession, article by article, doctrine by doctrine.

 Volume two begins with the Confession’s opening article on the doctrine of salvation, continues with the Confession’s lengthy treatment of the doctrine of the church, and concludes with the Confession’s explanation of the doctrine of the last things—eschatology.